OpenPecha/tibetan-fonts/doc/Mangalam.md

-The Mangalam font has been produced for the edition of the collected works of Dilgo Khyentse Rinpoche published in 1994 (BDRC MW21809).
-It has been produced based on calligraphies and adjustments by Tülku Pema Wangyal Rinpoche (BDRC P735), and digitization by Matthieu Ricard and Tony Duff.
+The Mangalam font has been produced for the edition of the 1994 edition of the collected works of Dilgo Khyentse Rinpoche ([BDRCMW21809](https://purl.bdrc.io/resource/MW21809)), the name of the font is his pen name.
+It has been produced based on calligraphies and adjustments by Tülku Pema Wangyal Rinpoche (b.
+1947), and digitization by Matthieu Ricard and Tony Duff.

 Version 1.6 from 1996 as well as two different Unicode versions of the font is available in this repository.